gbouras13/pharokka/README.md

   <img src="img/SAOMS1_plot.png" alt="SAOMS1 example" height=600>
 </p>

-SAOMS1 phage (GenBank: MW460250.1) was isolated and sequenced by: Yerushalmy,O., Alkalay-Oren,S., Coppenhagen-Glazer,S. and Hazan,R, from the Institute of Dental Sciences and School of Dental Medicine, Hebrew University, Israel.
+SAOMS1 phage (GenBank: MW460250.1) was isolated and sequenced by: Yerushalmy, O., Alkalay-Oren, S., Coppenhagen-Glazer, S. and Hazan, R. from the Institute of Dental Sciences and School of Dental Medicine, Hebrew University, Israel.

 Please see [plotting](docs/plotting.md) for details on all plotting parameter options.